-Dear Sir,
+Dear Ms Thompson,

-I would like to object to the proposed outline planning application to build up to 141 homes in the agricultural field behind Williams Close, Hanslope and adjacent to Long Street Road, Hanslope for the following reasons;
+I would like to object to the proposed outline planning application to build in excess of 200 homes in the agricultural fields to the east of Eastfield Drive Hanslope for the following reasons;

 Planning Policy - Paragraph 14 of the National Planning Policy Framework states that there is "a presumption in favour of sustainable development".
-For plan making this means that the Local Plan should meet objectively assessed needs with sufficient flexibility to adapt to rapid change "unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the policies in this framework" The proposed development is outside the settlement boundary so consequently directly contravenes the policy in the Hanslope Parish Plan (current documented Parish view on local Development and created by the village for the village); policy- There should be no housing development outside the village boundary.
+For plan making this means that the Local Plan should meet objectively assessed needs with sufficient flexibility to adapt to rapid change "unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the policies in this framework".
+The proposed development is outside the settlement boundary so consequently directly contravenes the policy in the Hanslope Parish Plan (current documented Parish view on local Development and created by the village for the village).
+The policy states There should be no housing development outside the village boundary.
 The emerging result of the recent Neighbourhood Development Plan Survey perpetuates this opposition to large scale development outside the settlement boundary.
 The policies in the Hanslope Parish Plan must surely be upheld whilst the NDP is being finalised.
-The Parish Plan clearly states; "For the avoidance of doubt, the intention is that the number of houses in the village or between the various parts of the village or by building on agricultural land that is currently within the village or between the various parts of the village".
+The Parish Plan clearly states; "For the avoidance of doubt, the intention is that the number of houses in the village should not increase beyond the present village or by building on agricultural land that is currently within the village or between the various parts of the village".
 The action written into the Hanslope Parish Plan was that the Parish Council, Milton Keynes Council and our MP should reject any future proposed developments which contradict the policies laid out in the Parish Plan.

-Traffic Generation, Highway and Pedestrian Safety - The additional congestion will be evident within the village and also at key junctions.
-The traffic calming measures along Long Street (a give way island is in close proximity to the proposed site entrance), at the junction of Gold Street and Castlethorpe Road, into and through Castlethorpe, into and through Haversham, across the Station Road causeway and at the junction of Yardley Road and the A508 will become even more congested at peak times.
+Traffic Generation, Pollution, Highway and Pedestrian Safety - The additional congestion created will be evident within the village and also at key junctions.
+The junctions of Long Street and Eastfield Drive, the junction of Gold Street and Castlethorpe Road, into and through Castlethorpe, into and through Haversham, across the Station Road causeway and the junction of Yardley Road and the A508 will become even more congested at peak times.
 There is already an uncontrolled increase in HGV traffic along the rural roads leading to and through Hanslope due to the proliferation of new farm based industrial units.
 The inclusion of the construction traffic over at least 2 if not 3 years will cause unacceptable congestion and damage to rural roads and infrastructure and unacceptable disturbance to residents in Hanslope and the communities leading to Hanslope.

 Travelling to and from the village has always been a challenge due to the narrow roads, on-street parking, infrequent public transport and large numbers of vehicles using the roads.
 The highways have not seen any significant investment for at least fifty years.
-The Village and in particular Long Street Road has for some time experienced unacceptable traffic jams during peak hours.
-This will only get worse with significant movement of vehicles from the proposed site straight onto Long Street Road passing Hanslope Primary School and Hanslope Pre-school.
-According to the Parish Plan of 2009, there were over 1100 vehicles recorded passing Long Street Road in 90 minutes at peak time: that is a huge number of vehicles for a village the size of Hanslope.
-As residents we know from experience that this situation has worsened and with this additional proposed development it will be even worse still.
+The Village has for some time experienced unacceptable traffic jams during peak hours.
+This will only get worse with significant movement of vehicles from the proposed site straight onto Newport Road and to Eastfield Drive, a narrow estate road.
+According to the Parish Plan of 2009, there were over 1100 vehicles recorded passing Long Street Road into Gold Street in 90 minutes at peak time: that is a huge number of vehicles for a village the size of Hanslope.

+As residents we know from experience that this situation has worsened and together with the new developments already agreed or currently under discussion, any additional proposed development will significantly increase both congestion and air pollution.